Georisk23/RockGIS/README.md

 - **RockRisk** (Ref.
 BIA2013-42582-P) of the Spanish Ministry of Economy and Competitiveness and the grant to the first author (BES-2014-069795).

 ## License
-This work is licenced under the GPLv3 licence.
+This work is licensed under the GPLv3 licence.